 Welcome to The Left Room

 Welcome to The Left Room, the website of UK crime writer Steve Mosby.
 I’m the author of seven books: Dark Room (2012); Black Flowers (2011); Still Bleeding (2009); Cry for Help (2008); The 50/50 Killer (2007); The Cutting Crew (2005); and The Third Person (2003).
-My eighth novel will be published in May 2014.
+My eighth novel, The Nightmare Place, will be published in June 2014.
 My work has been widely translated.
 In 2012, I won the CWA Dagger in the Library.
 Get more information about my novels via the links to the right, along with reviews, cover art, links to events I’m attending, and a handful of short stories.

 There is a randomly-updated blog of sorts here.
 Alternatively, you can keep track of me in the usual places, listed at the top, or get in touch via my email.